Above photo credit: Chip Fieberg

-After 365 days of intensive legging testing, we found the best women’s leggings.
+After 365 days of intensive women’s leggings testing, we found the best leggings for women.
 Get from yoga to the mountaintop to the coffee shop without a hitch.

-From working out to lounging about, and everything in between, leggings are a comfortable and practical choice.
+From working out to lounging about, leggings are a comfortable and practical choice.
 But there’s nothing worse than a pair of ill-fitting leggings.
 They ride up, squeeze tight, slide down, and need constant adjustment.
 It’s annoying and gets in the way of being active.

-We’ve divided the list into five categories: running, water, everyday wear, yoga, and winter.
+We’ve divided the best leggings list into five categories: running, water, everyday wear, yoga, and winter.
 Of course, some leggings fit in multiple categories, and this list doesn’t include every legging on the planet.
-But it is extensive, and we created it after thorough testing and research.
+But it’s extensive, and we created it after thorough testing and research.

 Best Running Leggings